haberdashPI/empriser/plans.md

 In this stage I work on an initial cleaning up the appearance of the map to make it look nice and presentable. j

+X improve zoom interface: I didn't make this better earlier because paper.js is slow
 * switch from Paper.j to PIXI - same output, just faster
-* change draggable to not be a setting (it shouldn't be saved)
-* allow x to wrap (mark edge??)
-* set limits on position and zoom based on map size
-* improve zoom interface: I didn't make this better earlier because paper.js is slow
+  - [x] implemented terrain
+  - [x] implemented terrain zones
+  - [x] implemented moisture
+  - [x] implemented temperature
+  - [x] implemented climate zones

+* improve colors for climate zone view
 * add noisy border to tiles
   PLAN: interploate between the three closest hex centers (use floor of acos(normalized dot product) to find closest two neighbors)